asiernoide/MakiBot_docs/README.md

 # MakiBot documentation

-This is a web application made with the Reflex framework, which I deployed using Reflex itself in <https://makibot_docs-navy-grass.reflex.run/>.
-This webpage contains info about all commands available for the MakiBot Discord bot.
+This is a web application made with the primary purpose of testing out the Reflex framework as well as serving as a help menu to use a Discord bot I made for my own Discord servers.
+I deployed this web app using Reflex itself in <https://makibot_docs-navy-grass.reflex.run/>.
+The webpage contains info about all commands available for the MakiBot Discord bot (<https://github.com/asiernoide/MakiBot>).

 An old version using Pynecone (the old version of Reflex) is also available at <https://makibot.netlify.app/>.

 ## License